aeternity/protocol/AENS.md

 Claim transaction becomes a bid in an auction.

-Furthermore, the initial fee for name is also a value of the function of a name length.
-The function is decreasing function: for shorter names the initial fee will be higher.
+Furthermore, the initial fee for name is a value of the function of the name's length.
+It is decreasing function: for shorter names have higher initial fee.

 Also bidding by claim transaction is constrained by price progression.
 Each next bid has to be higher by `X` tokens, determined by percent of the price